-Individuals and families are feeling the impact of austerity measures and as a result the amount of income left after paying for essential items is decreasing.
-However, this year need not mean unnecessary stress and debt.
-Whatever your circumstances are we hope that by encouraging you to look at your finances honestly it will help you to highlight where your money is going and start you on the first steps of budgeting and managing your money more effectively.
+Individuals and families may sometimes feel that the amount of income left after paying for essential items is ever decreasing.
+However, this may not mean unnecessary stress and debt.
+If you find that you need a loan, whatever the amount, turn to your local Credit Union, as an alternative to other sources of loans.
+These other sources frequently have exorbitantly high interest rates.
+Whatever your circumstances, we hope that by encouraging you to look at your finances honestly it will help you to highlight where your money is going and start you on the first steps of budgeting and managing your money more effectively.

 Budgeting is the key.
 While most of us find budgeting boring it is absolutely essential – a budget is a plan of money you expect to receive and how you expect to spend it.A budget is important because it will show you:

 - How much money is coming into your household

 - How much money is going out

 - How you can best plan your spending in the future